isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 ##### In line with [Singapore Government Design System (SGDS)]((https://designsystem.tech.gov.sg/))

-Isomer's components follow standards set by SGDS.
-This means that using our template ensures that you are following good user interface and user experience practices.
+Isomer's components follow standards set by SGDS, which ensures that your website follows good user interface and experience practices.

 _Note that the current components may not be up to date with the latest version of SGDS.
 The team is looking to realign in the future._